 What does the term ‘conversion’ stand for?
-If you have not met this concept during AdWords ads, you can still easily figure out the meaning: an event counts as a conversion when a visitor of your website does something desirable.
+If you have not met this concept during Google Ads ads (pun intended), you can still easily figure out the meaning: an event counts as a conversion when a visitor of your website does something desirable.
 I could also say that he/she is converting from a visitor to a (potential) customer.
 Learn why conversion rate is important.

 Let me demonstrate it.
-For webshops, it is usually a purchase, but conversion can be a newsletter subscription or, for example, a registration as well.
+For webshops, it is usually purchased, but conversion can be a newsletter subscription or, for example, registration as well.
 What counts exactly as a conversion can be defined when determining the goals of a website.